PK

 Use the Oracle Visual Workbench for developing applications that access WebSphere MQ through the gateway.
 The Oracle Visual Workbench defines an interface for accessing WebSphere MQ and automatically generates the PL/SQL code (the MIP) for Oracle applications to interface with the gateway.
 Refer to the Oracle Procedural Gateway Visual Workbench for WebSphere MQ Installation and User's Guide for Microsoft Windows (32-Bit) for more information about Oracle Visual Workbench.
 This appendix includes the following sections:

-package is not included with the gateway.
+The UTL_RAW package is not included with the gateway.
 It is shipped with each Oracle database.
-Refer to your Oracle DBA for information about installing the UTL_RAW
+Refer to your Oracle DBA for information about installing the UTL_RAW package.

 UTL_RAW.function(arg1, arg2, ...)